binerogroup/documentation/secret-store/create-secret.rst

 Encryption key for object storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is an example of how to upload a encryption key that can be used with the SSE-KMS specification in our :doc:`object storage </storage/object-storage/index>` service.
+This is an example of how to upload a encryption key that's needed with the SSE-KMS specification in our :doc:`object storage </storage/object-storage/index>` service.

 You can use ``openssl rand -base64 32`` to generate a new encryption key that is base64 encoded.